 The body uses iron to make red blood cells, which carry oxygen throughout the body.

-Iron deficiency anemia or iron deficiency anemia is a condition in which there are very few red blood cells in the body due to a shortage of iron.
+Iron deficiency anemia or iron deficiency anemia is a condition in which there are very few red blood cells due to a shortage of iron.

 Without enough iron, there can be very few healthy red blood cells to carry enough oxygen to meet the body’s needs.